code-423n4/2023-07-nounsdao-findings/data/shark-Q.md

 The 20% threshold, as [documented in the FAQs](https://mirror.xyz/0x10072dfc23771101dC042fD0014f263316a6E400/iN0FKOn_oYVBzlJkwPwK2mhzaeL8K2-W80u82F7fHj8) for instance, 800 * 0.2 = 160 of Nouns tokens, is not a small number comparatively in terms of the market cap.
 This translates to approximately 160 * 30 ETH * $2,000 almost equivalent to 10 million worth of USDC.
 For members wishing to dodge bad/undesirable proposals that aren't going to be vetoed, it's likely this will not materialize where the proposals get executed long before the threshold could be met to initiate a fork.

 Consider conditionally reducing the threshold given that ragequit (or [quitting](https://github.com/nounsDAO/nouns-monorepo/blob/718211e063d511eeda1084710f6a682955e80dcb/packages/nouns-contracts/contracts/governance/fork/newdao/governance/NounsDAOLogicV1Fork.sol#L196-L245)) is going to happen regardless of the size of the fork.
 It is the forking group that could share the same goal and direction in a new DAO that matters.

+## Prolonged process due to updatable state
+The introduction of [`updatePeriodEndBlock`](https://github.com/nounsDAO/nouns-monorepo/blob/718211e063d511eeda1084710f6a682955e80dcb/packages/nouns-contracts/contracts/governance/NounsDAOV3Proposals.sol#L67) in V3 compared to the V1/V2 could unnecessarily prolong the entire proposal voting process.

+Consider reducing the pending period to make room for the updatable period which should nonetheless be entailing a longer period still, albeit in a more reasonable sense.